310mc/https-310mc.github.io-tl/source/_posts/supervillain/prologue.md

 {% bubble Chiaki serious %}
 No, that isn’t true at all.
 As I said on stage at Comet Show, I take full responsibility.

-I was naive in my foresight.
+I was naïve in my foresight.
 Because of that, I failed to give everyone the future they wanted.
 I couldn’t even push the agency, the higher-ups’ demands, out of our way.

 I’m the one at fault, and I’m also the one who’s weak.